shopware5/SwagEssentials/Readme.md

 ```

 # Primary / replica
-Allows you to use mutiple database connections for shopware.
-For write queries as well as for reads from tables which have been written for in the same session, the primary connection is used.
-For all other tables, replica connections are choosen randomly.
+**What it does**: Use mutiple databases for shopware.
+Will split write queries to primary connection and read queries to replica connections.

+**Needed for**: Cluster setups and setups with high load on the primary database connection

 ## Setting it up
 ### Enabling it